sachith500/MaskedFaceRepresentation/README.md

       primaryClass={cs.CV}
 }

-If you use the repository for masked face privacy, please use the following cite:
+If you use the repository for masked face privacy, please use the following citation:

 @misc{seneviratne2021multidataset,
       title={Does a Face Mask Protect my Privacy?: DeepLearning to Predict Protected Attributes fromMasked Face Images},